MWI Allied Health Services

 MWI Physiotherapy Service

-Physiotherapy is available to the Community Mental Health Rehabilitation team, Acute Community Mental Health team, Adult Mental Health Inpatient Services, Continuing Care Services, Child & Adolescent Services, Learning Disability Services and Turning Point.
+Physiotherapy is available to the Community Mental Health Rehabilitation team, Acute Community Mental Health team, Adult Mental Health Inpatient Services, Continuing Care Services, Child & Adolescent Services, Intellectual Disability Programme and Turning Point.

 Physiotherapy is a healthcare profession concerned with human function and movement and maximising potential.
 It uses physical approaches to promote, maintain and restore physical, psychological and social wellbeing.